Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Earlier in the month, use it to answer the question, “Do we have enough deals in play this month to hit our quota?”.
 Later in the month, refresh it frequently as you close in on your target.

-Those are all of the default cards Databox has pre-configured for you.
-With just a few clicks, you can have all of the above datablocks on your mobile (or TV).
+Those are some of the default dashboards Databox has pre-configured for you.
+With just a few clicks, you can have all of the above Databoards on your mobile, computer, tablet, or TV.
 But that’s not all…